 The only grumbling exchange we have in our household is who is slowing the Internet down.
 I will holler up at my boyfriend to quit watching Twitch and playing video games, because my Pinterest page won’t load or my Netflix buffered.
 We even give away FREE Internet at my work that’s only 40mbps and people debate whether it’s good enough.

 Most of us are reading this on our own Internet connections.
-We get access through our cell phone plans, Wifi, or free public connection somewhere.
+How rich is a country where we get access through our cell phone plans, Wifi, or free public connection somewhere.
 Because it’s so easy to get Internet, we scoff at the idea of paying for a signal in public or get frustrated when we have to wait half a second for something to load.
 We have forgotten the age of dial up.

 10. You have an education